Life Lessons on the Farm: What Animals Can Teach Us About Stress (and Why It Might Be Affecting More Than You Think)

 Animals never ignore their cues.

-They don’t judge their stress or try to “push through” — they just let their body do what it needs to do.
+They eat when they’re hungry, rest when they’re tired, and shake when they’re scared.
+They don’t judge their stress or try to “push through” — they let the body do what it needs to do.

 The moment I stepped back, she settled almost instantly.
 The tension melted away, and she returned to calmly guarding her gosling.